joacod/mycv/README.md

 ## ☕️ Did you like the project?

-You can colaborate with me giving a star ⭐️ to the project or
+You can collaborate with me giving a star ⭐️ to the project or

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/joacod)